segmentio/segment-docs/src/connections/destinations/catalog/mailmodo/index.md

 > info "How Mailmodo handles incoming email addresses"
 > 1. The email field is required.
 Identify calls without an email are dropped.
-> 2. If different email addresses are sent against same user id in identify call, Mailmodo treats them as two different contacts.
+> * If different email addresses are sent against the same user ID in identify call, Mailmodo treats them as two different contacts.

 ### Track
 If you aren’t familiar with the Segment Spec, take a look at the [Track method documentation](/docs/connections/spec/track) to learn about what it does.
 An example call would look like: